avalon60/OraTAPI/README.md

 - **noop_column_string**: Defines a string to be used for non-key, character string type column parameter defaults.
   - Example: `noop_column_string = auto`
   - **Purpose**: Helps avoid passing unnecessary parameters by preserving existing values.
-Comment out of remove value assigned to disable the feature.
+Comment out or remove value assigned to disable the feature.
 The value can be set to a character string, the value `auto`, or `dynamic`.
 Setting to `dynamic` involves a slight resource overhead at runtime.
 Only works for character string columns (VARCHAR2, CLOB etc.)

 - **default_api_types**: Specifies which types of APIs should be included by default.
   - Example: `default_api_types = insert, select, update, delete`